 Cinque Terre Italy

 Cinque Terre is located in the north of Italy along the Ligurian coast between Portovenere and Levanto.
 This region consists of five, all enchanting villages, which form the Cinque Terre National Park.
 It was therefore no surprise when these five gems were included in the UNESCO World Heritage List in 1997.

 Besides these charming and picturesque fishing villages, you can also enjoy beautiful landscapes with steep cliffs, vineyards, olive and lemon trees.
 For active travelers, there is the option to hike from one village to another via different hiking trails along the steep cliffs of the coastline.
 And for the sun seekers, the beaches of Cinque Terre or the cozy terraces in one of the colored villages are the perfect places to enjoy the sun.
 In short, there is something for everyone during a vacation in Cinque Terre.

-How to get there?
+How to get to Cinque Terre?

-We flew from Belgium to Pisa, the closest airport to Cinque Terre.
-From there you can rent a car or go by train to Cinque Terre.
+In Pisa you can rent a car or go by train to Cinque Terre.
 But since you’re in Pisa, I would advise you to go check out the famous Leaning Tower and stay in Pisa for one day.
 It’s a great city to add to your Cinque Terre trip.

 1 – Monterosso al Mare